akashbhadouria/rick-morty-graphql/README.md

 ![](https://lh3.googleusercontent.com/cV8ZJFGiwd4cG_UhL6j1vYguhB3vFVWZNaegHVsVeVmNitmaSRa4hkT2Xnx5LdI_qjP0ozCni6lCAIge9YytRXpM_TtE36I6oIUbUP6NQFo7Mp-PYQR9VDSUCy2r4zQENplh6T9Wgs29Ma1OqjN-VQ)

 This is the response returned by the graphql endpoint.
-Here you can observe tat every record has only the requested parameters.
+Here you can observe that every record has only the requested parameters.

 You can try writing this query on a [GraphQL Playground](https://rickandmortyapi.com/graphql) and observe the response for this API.
 So now, we will be iterating over the response and appending it in each card.
 Now run your application by writing the below command on your terminal.